Benefits of a Post Baccalaureate Program for Medical School Applications | MedSchoolCoach

 • Biotechnology

-There are subsets of academic enhancer programs that will even put you directly side by side in the same exact classes as first year medical students.
-We believe that these programs truly help medical school admission committees look past less than desirable grades in undergrad.
+There are subsets of academic enhancer programs that will even put you directly side by side in the same classes as first-year medical students.
+We believe these programs help medical school admission committees look past less-than-desirable grades in undergrad.

-Linkage is a formal agreement between the a postbac premed program and a medical school (or several medical schools, of which you can typically choose one), which enables highly qualified students with a strong interest in one of these schools to accelerate the application process (ie apply while they are still in the post-bacc program)
+Linkage is a formal agreement between a post-baccalaureate premedical program and a medical school (or several medical schools, of which you can typically choose one).
+This agreement enables highly qualified students with a strong interest in one of these schools to accelerate the application process (i.e., apply while still in the post-bacc program).

 Post-Bacc Program NameLinkages/Affiliations